National Guard Forces Command

-It is the successor of the Special Corps of Gendarmes and the Internal Troops of Russia.
+It is the main successor of the Special Corps of Gendarmes and the Internal Troops of Russia.

 History of the NGF

 Imperial Oprichnina

-From 1565 to 1572 the Oprichnina and its agents, the oprichniki, served, under the behest of Tsar Ivan III, as the first ever police service in Russia with a national focus.
+From 1565 to 1572 the Oprichnina and its agents, the oprichniki, served, under the behest of Tsar Ivan IV, as the first ever police service in Russia with a national focus.
 Their missions were mass repressions, public executions, and confiscation of land from Russian aristocrats and their families.
 They served primarily as a secret police service reporting to the Tsar's office.